vegaprotocol/specs/protocol/0000-ETHD-ethereum-data-source.md

 Like all data sources, Ethereum oracles may be subject to filters or other processing or aggregation functions.
 Once observed, the data is treated as any other data source and available to any part of the system that accepts a data source as input.
 The event queue may evaluate filters before submitting the observation to the Vega chain, in order to avoid submitting transactions containing data that will be dropped due to filters in any case.
-Particularly, if the

 ## Functional design